15 Firwood Fold

 15 Firwood Fold is a 16th-century house in Bolton, Greater Manchester, England.
 It is a Grade II* listed building and according to local tradition is the oldest inhabited house in Bolton.
 It stands separate from the other houses on Firwood Fold.

 The house was originally built in a medieval style using the cruck construction technique, whereby A-shaped oak trusses on stone bases were covered in wattle and daub and thatch.
 It was later renovated and clad in stone.
 One of the trusses can be clearly seen in the gable end.

+In 1969 the hamlet of Firwood Fold was designated Bolton's first conservation area, ensuring protection of its historic character.
+The unified appearance of the hamlet—simple style, local stone, and modest scale—has been preserved despite centuries of change.